-MAIZE FARMING & PRODUCTION
+SUSTAINABLE AND SUCCESSFUL MAIZE FARMING & PRODUCTION TO START NOW

 Maize is the most important grain crop in South Africa, being both the major feed grain and the staple food for the majority of the South Africa population.
 About 60% of the maize produced in South Africa is white and the other 40% is yellow maize.
 Yellow maize is mostly used for animal feed production while white maize is primarily produced for human consumption.